With opinion leaders like realtors, cab drivers, concierges, barmen, hairdressers etc.

 • Who are their friends?
 (Are they well known?
 Are they in a position of leadership?)

-I have never done this exercise where the club has not immediately come up with 15-20 people who were very strong opinion leaders to a large number of people in their various capacities.
+I have never done this exercise where the golf club has not immediately come up with 15-20 people who were very strong opinion leaders to a large number of people in their various capacities.

 Next, I would work on the local community;

-The top executives whose faces you always see in charity golf classics and the guy from the club down the street who has already told you that he and a bunch of his buddies are NOT HAPPY!
+The top executives whose faces you always see in charity golf classics and the guy from the golf club down the street who has already told you that he and a bunch of his buddies are NOT HAPPY!

 Pick fifty plus people based on their network and influence in the community.
 Be aggressive in your efforts to help the “Heart Ball” run by the top surgeon in town, who just happens to be an avid golfer!
 Donate a foursome to the local radio jock, to help raise money for abused women.